 For example, if you have two images you want to use to sell a product, and you think the best image that is perfect for the message you want to send across might not be accepted in some regions, it is better to abandon that image and use the image that will be largely accepted even if it does not completely narrate the true picture of what you want people to understand from the design.

 3. Be flexible

 Rigidity should not be a trait that should be found in a designer.
 One of the common significant factors that can make or mar the career of a designer is flexibility.
-If a designer is not flexible, he or she cannot stand the test of time.
+If the designers are not flexible, they cannot stand the test of time.